-The Lunar Pathfinder spacecraft is designed to provide affordable communications services to lunar missions via S-band and UHF links to lunar assets on the surface and in orbit around the Moon, and an X-band link to Earth.
+The Lunar Pathfinder spacecraft is designed to provide affordable communications services to lunar missions via two powerful S-band links to lunar assets on the surface and in orbit around the Moon, and an X-band link to Earth.

 Lunar Pathfinder is complementary to Direct-to-Earth communication solutions and a credible alternative to institutional deep-space ground stations, offering orbiters and near-side missions a better availability, enhanced safety and improved data-rate.